AppGharage/Epay-Support/docs/home/README.md

 ::: tip What makes us different?

 - Instant settlements with the lowest transaction fees.
-- You don't need a website or write to be able to accept payments for your business.
+- You don't need a website or to write code to be able to accept payments for your business.
 - Developer friendly with webhook driven platfrom
 - Easy to setup and start accepting payments in minutes
 - Your customers need no mobile app installed and don't need to signup on epay to pay you.